Ghetts: 2018: Ghetto Gospel: The New Testament

 On 30 August 2018, Ghetts officially announced the follow-up to his 2007 release Ghetto Gospel, titled Ghetto Gospel: The New Testament, was due for release on 14 September 2018.
 Along with the album announcement, Ghetts shared the first single from the album, "Black Rose" featuring Kojey Radical.
 The album featured artists including President T, Wretch 32, Donae'o, Jordy, Suspect, Ryan De La Cruz, Little Simz, Stefflon Don, Chip, Kojey Radical, and many more.

 Ghetts also made singles after this album, including "Listen" (which was featured on the TV series Top Boy and made it onto the series' official album), "Drill Work" (produced by Swindle and is featured on Swindles' album No More Normal), "Bad After We" (with Kojey Radical & Shy FX which features on Shy FX's album Raggamuffin Sound Tape), and "Legends Don't Die" (honouring the deaths of artists involved in the grime scene; Stormin, Cadet, Depzman, and Esco).

 2021: Conflict of Interest

 On 19 February 2021, Ghetts released his third studio album Conflict of Interest.
 Backed by Warner Music, the album campaign involved the rollout of singles featuring other artists like Stormzy, Jaykae, Backroad Gee and Pa Salieu.
 The album was well-received and ranked highly on the charts, with Ghetts riding through London in tank while performing some tracks to push additional sales and streams.
 Conflict of Interest finished second on the Official Albums Charts, which is Ghetts’ highest chart position to date.
 The album received positive reviews, with some stating that the body of work will finally move Ghetts "out of the shadows of his better-awarded peers."

 Personal life

+Ghetts describes himself as half-Jamaican and half-Grenadian.